AtchogloDev/controllette/README.md

 # Documentation
 - STATUS:GO : all ex* subdirectories have no extra files apart from ft* files and contain at least one ft* file;
-- STATUS:NO-GO : one of these conditions is not met.
+- STATUS:NO-GO : one or both of these conditions are not met.

 # Usage
 Import into project directory and run "bash controllete.sh"